btrotta/advent-of-code-2024/Readme.md

 For part b, note that potential new obstacles must be on the original path found in part a (otherwise the guard would just travel the same route as in part a).
 This restricts the number of locations we need to check.

+## Day 7

+Use `itertools.product` to iterate over the combinations of iterators.
+Since the result can only increase as the calculation progresses, we can stop early if the current result already exceeds the target.